nikantonelli/LeanKitUtils/README.md

 ## Overview

 Currently this is limited to an exporter/importer app.
 The same app will do both directions independently.
-Future development may make it do both at once, i.e 'simultaneous transfer'
+Future development may make it do both at once, i.e 'simultaneous transfer' but, for now, you need to provide both the -e and -i options to do a _transfer_

 With this tool, you can make a backup of the current state of cards on your board - recreate a copy of the cards on the same, or different, board - merge cards from boards together into a single destination board.